 While the prediction date for any upcoming changes to the overnight rate continues to be pushed back by economists, one thing is becoming more and more certain: the interest rate is sure to increase – not decrease.
 Since the “risks associated with elevated household imbalances has not materially changed,” a cut to the interest rate could encourage heavily indebted households to borrow even more.

-The next interest rate announcement is scheduled for April 16, 2014.
+The next Bank of Canada interest rate announcement is scheduled for April 16, 2014.